The Meals For Mutts Dog Food Review: Tested & Evaluated 2023

 Besides veggies and the main meats, these recipes have brown rice or sweet potato to complete the main ingredients.
 We like this choice, and even the brown rice is a pretty nice ingredient compared to traditional corn and wheat.

 Overall, the composition of these recipes is nice but we don’t like the blanket general terms.
-Due to this, we’re taking off 1 star off this category.
+Due to this, our panel is taking off 2 stars in this category.